Semigroup of annuli in Liouville CFT: Annulus propagators

-\begin{proof} In view of Corollary \ref{cor:annulus_propagator}, we will show continuity of the corresponding amplitude kernel (in $\mc{H}$ with respect to the two variables $\tilde \varphi_1, \tilde \varphi_2$) since the prefactor $W(f,g_f)$ in Corollary \ref{cor:annulus_propagator} is continuous in $f$.
+\begin{proof} By Proposition \ref{boundTf}, for $f\in \mc{S}_>$, $ \mathbf{T}_f$ extends to a bounded operator on $\mathcal{H}$.
+Corollary \ref{cor:annulus_propagator} shows that the continuity of the map follows from the continuity of the operator with integral kernel the amplitude associated to $ \mathbf{T}_f$, since the prefactor $W(f,g_f)$ defined in \eqref{def_of_W} is continuous in $f$.
+So, we are going to prove the continuity of the operator with integral kernel given by the amplitude associated to $ \mathbf{T}_f$.
 Recall that the amplitude is given by the expression